Silly season: Other names

-Sports
+Sport

-Silly season also refers to time periods outside traditional season-long competitive sporting competitions.
-In team sports such as association football and professional ice hockey, and leagues such as Formula One, NASCAR, the NBA, or the NFL, the final weeks of the season leading into off-time between one season and the next is filled with speculation regarding possible changes involving players, staff, and teams.
-Regardless of whether the speculation remains just that or indeed bears fruit, the moves and the discussions they generate help build interest in the leagues, their teams, and their upcoming seasons.
+Silly season also refers to periods outside traditional season-long competitive sporting competitions.
+In team sports such as association football and professional ice hockey, and leagues such as Formula One, NASCAR, the NBA, or the NFL, the final weeks of the season leading into off-time between one season and the next is filled with speculation regarding possible changes involving players, staff and teams.
+Regardless of whether the speculation remains just that or indeed bears fruit, the moves and the discussions they generate help build interest in the leagues, their teams and their upcoming seasons.
 For Major League Baseball, the term hot stove league describes that league's off-season.

 Silly season is also used in professional golf to describe tournaments that are not official PGA Tour or LPGA Tour events.
 Normally scheduled at or near the end of the calendar year, when PGA and LPGA tournaments are not usually scheduled, these events also employ formats of play not normally seen on those tours.
 The Shark Shootout and the Skins Game are two such examples of silly season events.